Documentation

 From here, you can edit any metadata.
 You can also edit the codelist.

-We are aware of an issue whereby Excel can truncate or round dm+d IDs, turning them into invalid IDs.
-This is due to Excel's interpretation of this column as a number type insufficiently large to contain a dm+d ID.
-For this reason, opening dm+d codelist files in Excel should be avoided wherever possible.
 Where it is unavoidable to do so, rather than opening a dm+d codelist csv file directly in Excel (such as through the Open dialogue or from the file explorer), we recommend opening a blank Excel workbook and using the "Import data from Text/CSV" feature.
 To avoid the problematic rounding/truncation behaviour described above, specify the data type of the dm+d id column as "Text" during the import process.

-Adding an OPCS-4 or dm+d codelist
+Adding an OPCS-4 codelist

-To add an OPCS-4 or dm+d codelist, navigate to https://www.opencodelists.org/codelist/{ACCOUNT}/add/
+To add an OPCS-4 codelist, navigate to https://www.opencodelists.org/codelist/{ACCOUNT}/add/

 — where {ACCOUNT}